A Permanent Solution To Missing Teeth

 Dental implants are one of the many restoration options we offer for missing teeth.
 A dental implant is made up of three parts: the post (titanium or zirconium) which replaces the tooth’s roots, the porcelain crown which serves as the prosthetic tooth, and the abutment which connects the two.
 There are several advantages to this tooth replacement treatment that make it an appealing option to many patients.

 What makes dental implants so unique is that they allow us to address the needs of the jawbone.
 Without an active root system, bone tissue breaks down over time.
 This is why many people who have worn conventional, poorly fitting dentures begin to look older than they are.
 When bone tissue reabsorbs into the body, the facial structure loses support, causing the lips and cheeks to look sunken.
-Because implants provide consistent stimulation to bone tissue, this supportive structure is preserved, which is why Dr. Stern highly recommends them as a tooth replacement option.
+Because implants provide consistent stimulation to bone tissue, this supportive structure is preserved, which is why our dentists highly recommend them as a tooth replacement option.

 Candidacy for Dental Implants